Check the top menu for each event (more details). There are 5 events to choose from:

-Online entries will stay open until 2pm Saturday 12th January.
+Online entries will stay open until 2pm the day before the event.
 Simple enter online and come into The Running Edge to collect your race pack.

-Late entry is available on race day up to 20 minutes before the start of each event. *Late entry fees commence on January 2.
+Late entry is available on race day up to 20 minutes before the start of each event. *Late entry fees are applicable and you will need to check the event information (each event) for more information.

 The following caps on fields will apply: